How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Stokes (non-inertial) dynamics of curved films

 Physically, the reason that the viscous bending force does not depend on the curvature $\kappa$ (but only on its gradients) is identical to the reason that the viscous stress depends on gradients of the tangential velocity but not on the velocity itself.
 In both cases, it is the mutual shearing of liquid layers that generates mechanical resistance rather than net (rigid-body like) motion of the liquid body.

 \paragraph*{{$1^{st}$ FvK equation:}} Turning back to the case of an elastic sheet, we note that Eq.~(\ref{app:elastica}) is readily generalized to non-planar deformations, {\emph{i.e.}} $\vec{X}(x,y) = (x,y,z(x,y))$ with $|\nabla z|\ll 1$, where the stress and curvature are now second rank tensors, rather than scalar functions, defined on a surface.
 The product $\sigma \kappa$ becomes a scalar product of two tensors, and the second derivative of the curvature is replaced by the Laplacian of the trace of the curvature tensor.
-Consequently, the normal force balance becomes:
+Consequently, normal force balance is:

-and the stress tensor $\sigma_{ij}$ is obtained by solving the $2^{nd}$ FvK equation (see Eq.~(\ref{eq:Howell-FvK-sym-2ns})).
-Specifically, Eqs.~(\ref{app:1FvK},\ref{eq:Howell-FvK-sym-2ns})), subject to suitable boundary conditions, define the mechanical equilibrium shape of purely elastic sheet.
+and the stress tensor $\sigma_{ij}$ is obtained by solving the $2^{nd}$ FvK equation (that describe in-plane force balance, akin to~\eqref{app:Stokes-Poisson}).

-\paragraph*{Equations~(\ref{eq:Howell-FvK-sym-1}) and (\ref{eq:Howell-FvK-sym-1n}):} The formal relation between Eqs.~(\ref{eq:Howell-FvK-sym-1}) and (\ref{app:1FvK}) is identical to the relation between the {\emph{viscida}}, Eq.~(\ref{app:viscida}) and the {\emph{elastica}}, Eq.~(\ref{app:elastica}).
-Namely, the elastic stress tensor $\sigma_{ij}$ is replaced by the liquid stress, which consists of capillary and viscous contributions according to Eq.~(\ref{eq:stress-strain-rate}), and is found by solving Eq.~(\ref{eq:Howell-FvK-sym-2}).
+\paragraph*{Equations~(\ref{eq:Howell-FvK-sym-1}):} The formal relation between Eqs.~(\ref{eq:Howell-FvK-sym-1}) of the main text and (\ref{app:1FvK}) is identical to the relation between the {\emph{viscida}}, Eq.~(\ref{app:viscida}) and the {\emph{elastica}}, Eq.~(\ref{app:elastica}).
+Namely, the elastic stress tensor $\sigma_{ij}$ is replaced by the liquid stress, which consists of capillary and viscous contributions according to Eq.~(\ref{eq:stress-strain-rate}), and is found by solving Eq.~(\ref{eq:Howell-FvK-sym-2}) of the main text.
 Additionally, the elastic bending force is replaced by a viscous bending force, $\eta h^3 \pd_t \nabla^2 \kappa_{ii}$.
-Finally, in order to get Eq.~(\ref{eq:Howell-FvK-sym-1n}) we replace $\sigma_{ij}$ in Eq.~(\ref{app:1FvK}) with the {\emph{total stress}}, given by the sum of stresses in the liquid and solid parts of the complex, and the {\emph{total}} bending force is obtained by adding elastic and viscous bending.
+The resulting equation can be written as: